andreivasilescu24/Meteo-API/README.md

 # API Flask with PostgreSQL

-This project represents a Flask API created for managing metheorological values, that interacts with a PostgreSQL database.
+This project represents a Flask API created for managing meteorological values, that interacts with a PostgreSQL database.
 It provides endpoints for managing countries, cities, and temperatures.

 ## Project Structure